doritoes/ipgiraffe.com/2_Lambda_Function_Rust.md

 6. Create the ZIP file
     - `zip lambda-handler-rust.zip boostrap`
 5. Copy the ZIP file back to your Windows host
+    - From Windows: Windows-R, `\\wsl$`
+    - Open your Linux distribution, then home directory, your user directory, and nagivate from there
+    - Alternatively, you can copy the file from within WSL back to a folder on the host
       - If your have a directory in c:\Tools
       - `cp <filename> /mnt/c/Tools`
-    - Alternatively, find the WSL file from Windows: Windows-R, `\\wsl$`, OK, select your distribution, home, your username, and go from there

 # Create function
 ## Log in to AWS Console and Navigate to Lamba